Distributionally robust Expected Shortfall for convex payoffs

 \section{Abstract}

-We study distributionally robust expected values under optimal transport distance with a quadratic cost function.
-In general the duality method, for this computation for the payoff function $f$, requires the computation of the $\lambda c-$transform $\flc$.
-We show that under the quadratic cost function there exists an intuitive and easily implementable representation of $\flc$, if $f$ is convex and piecewise linear.
-We apply this to the robust expected shortfall under the risk-neutral measure of an unhedged call option, from the point of view of the writer, as well as that of a portfolio mixing underlying shares with a call and a put option.
+We study distributionally robust expected shortfall when the distribution of the underlying is perturbed by a size quantified with optimal transport distance based on the quadratic cost function.
+In the dual version of the robust expectation problem, which is part of the robest expected shortfall problem, the computation of the so-called $\lambda c$-transform $\flc$ of payoff $f$ is required.
+We show that under the quadratic cost function there exists a tractable representation of $\flc$, if $f$ is convex.
+Furthermore, we show that robust expected shortfall can be characterized as the solution of a 2-dimensional minimization problem.
+We apply these results to obtain a closed-form formula for robust, with respect to the risk-neutral distribution, expected shortfall of an unhedged call option, from the point of view of the writer.